draios/kubernetes-sysdig-metrics-apiserver/README.md

      namespace: kube-system
    ```

-   We have to create the Service to publish the metrics:
+   12. Create the Service to publish the metrics:

    ```
    apiVersion: v1